 The CE-100T-8 card features remote monitoring (RMON) that allows network operators to monitor the health of the network with a network management system (NMS).
 The CE-100T-8 uses the ONG RMON.
 The ONG RMON contains the statistics, history, alarms, and events MIB groups from the standard RMON MIB.
 A user can access RMON threshold provisioning through TL1 or CTC.
-For RMON threshold provisioning with CTC, see the Cisco ONS 15454 Procedure Guide (NTP-A279) and the Cisco ONS 15454 Troubleshooting Guide.
-For TL1 information, see the Cisco ONS SONET TL1 Command Guide.
+For RMON threshold provisioning with CTC, see the Cisco ONS 15454 Procedure Guide (NTP-A279) and the Cisco ONS 15454 Troubleshooting Guide, or the Cisco ONS 15454 SDH Procedure Guide and the Cisco ONS 15454 SDH Troubleshooting Guide.